FRCTeam3543/Robot-2018-2019/README.md

 		// ...
 	}

 For activities that are repeated--or repeated but-for-a-small-change, create a _parameterized_ method for generating an Activity.
 For an example, see the `driveStraight(double distance)` method of the `DriveLine` class.
+It accepts the distance to go and returns an Activity instance that will drive the robot forward until the wheel encoders have registered that change in distance-traveled.

 #### Programming the Activity loop method

-Your block of code in you activity's `boolean loop()` method should go like this:
+Your block of code in your activity's `boolean loop()` method should go like this:

 1. Read a sensor of some sort (or some internal state).
 2. Compare the sensor value to the value you want to get the `error`